techvariable/knowledgebase/configure-sonarqube.md

 ### Step 4 : Configure Workspace to use sonarqube

-Next, we need to configure your project workspace to allow it to scan the appropriate SonarQube project.
+Next, you need to configure your project workspace to allow it to scan the appropriate SonarQube project.

 You'll need the **Project key** , contact sonarqube server maintainer to get the project key.

-Next, we need to configure your project workspace to allow it to scan the appropriate SonarQube project.
+Next, you need to configure your project workspace to allow it to scan the appropriate SonarQube project.

 In VSCode hit `Ctrl + Shift + P` to open the command palette.
 Then enter `Preferences: Open Workspace Settings (JSON)` and select to open up your workspace settings.